 Forex Tutorials for Beginner Currency Traders

-Introduction to Forex Trading
+Introduction to Trading

-The forex market is also open for 24 hours throughout the day for 5 and a half days every week.
+The market is also open for 24 hours throughout the day for 5 and a half days every week.

-About Forex Market
+About Market

-The forex market is an Over The Counter Market (OTC Market) which means that there is no centralized exchange market place where forex transactions take place.
+The market is an Over The Counter Market (OTC Market) which means that there is no centralized exchange market place where transactions take place.
 Instead Forex is carried through a network of big international banks known as the Interbank network.

-Popularity of Online Retail Forex Trading
+Popularity of Online Retail Trading

-The forex broker provides access to the forex market to retail forex traders and investors by providing trading technology that connects these forex traders to the forex market.
+The broker provides access to the market to retail traders and investors by providing technology that connects these traders to the trading market.

 Currency Pair